dEEGE2time/TuneLOG/README.md

 ### **Future Features**
 <br>

-* Display album/single name in center when hovering over albums/singles
+* Display album/single name in center when hovering over albums/singles.
 * Customize controls for .mp3 files.
+* Only play 1 audio at a time.

 ## **Technologies**
 <hr>